remotejob/kaukotyoeu/README.md

 * to make some visual effects used small JavaScript fragment in templates files (home_page.html, layout.html)
 * credential taken from config.gcfg but better use [kubernetes security](http://kubernetes.io/docs/user-guide/security-context/)

-## Second element standardt mongodb image
+## Second element Standard mongodb image
 * to make it more reliable and powerful used kubernetes controller mydb-controller.yml increase "replicas: 1" from 1 to more.
 * args: ["--auth"] line include authentication for mongodb so after it possible access from outside.
-* file mydb-service.yml exspose DB for work.
+* file mydb-service.yml expose DB for work.

 ## Start UP project
 * create Standard persistent disk in Google Cloud Platform (for DBase) name it "mymongo-disk"